-Residents Encouraged to Give a Lift-Saving Donation at Community Blood Drive and Bone Marrow Registry Drive this Thursday
+Residents Encouraged to Give a Life-Saving Donation at Community Blood Drive and Bone Marrow Registry Drive this Thursday

 The City is Partnering with City of Hope to Host a Bone Marrow Registry Drive for a Local Child